Does Your Website Run On WordPress? How To Tell

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-After installing the Wappalyzer add-on on your browser, icons will display in your browser, next to the site URL allowing you to see which software is being used by the sites you are visiting …
+After installing the Wappalyzer extension on your web browser, icons will display in your web browser identifying which software is installed on all the sites you are visiting …

-If the WordPress icon shows up on your browser menu (as shown in the screen shot above), then the site has been built with WordPress.
+If the WordPress icon displays on your browser menu (as shown in the screenshot above), then the site has been built with WordPress.

 A WordPress site!